THOMASELOVE/500-classes-2024/class04/README.md

 ## Office Hours Change

 Leila's Office Hours on Monday 2024-02-12 will be held from NOON to 1 PM instead of the usual 5-6 PM.
 Thank you.
+I have scheduled an email to you (arriving Sunday) to remind you of this change.

 ## Examples using Quarto and R to do propensity analyses.